 Another big decision you’ll have to make when compacting is whether to use a static or a vibrating roller.
 Most models, including our multi-tyred rollers, are available in either static or vibratory configurations.

 Static machines rely purely on a high static linear load for overall compaction performance.
-This means that the weight of the roller and the width of the drums is critical to the compactive effort.
+This means that the weight of the roller and the width of the drums are critical to the compactive effort.

 Vibratory drums can be adjusted to vary the frequency and sometimes amplitude of the vibratory action.
 As such, vibratory rollers (like the ones on our tandem smooth drum rollers) offer an ideal combination of static weight and centrifugal forces along with varying frequency and amplitudes.